oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Multi directional dependencies on Regular command lists
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Regular command list with overlapping dependencies may be executed multiple times.
 For example, two command lists are executed in parallel with bi-directional dependencies.
-Its important to understand counter (Event) state transition, to correctly reflect Users intention.
+Its important to understand counter (Event) state transition, to correctly reflect users intention.

 .. parsed-literal::